Ignite-Laboratories/Enigmaneering/enigma2/E2 - Binary Synthesis.md

         𝑎.Modulo(𝑏)       = 𝑐

-The bit width of the result is dictated by either growth from the operation, or held to the bit width of the longer operational phrase and left padded with zeros.
+The bit width of the result is dictated by either growth from the operation, or held to the bit width of the longer operand and left padded with zeros.
 Phrases also offer some general operations for width management -

     𝑎.ToNumericForm() // Trims off any leading zeros 𝑎.PadRightToLength(𝑛) // Pads the right of the phrase to the provided length with zeros